jveilleux/FarmFreshWeb/consumer-buying-groups.md

 A buying group can purchase any number of items, be it fruit and vegetables, meat, dairy, dry goods or a mix of all.
 Depending on where, what and how they coordinate their buying, there will be a number of food safety standards to investigate and adhere to.
 The proper storage of meat, dairy and eggs often requires the most planning.

 Participants of a buying group are normally involved in the planning, shopping, sorting, and delivering of food.
-The time donated by certain members may be paid for in free or discounted food, as a way to incentivise the ongoing administration of the group.
+The time donated by certain members may be paid for in free or discounted food, as a way to incentivize the ongoing administration of the group.

-Depending on the size and nature of the group, food may be delivered to someone’s house or a community hub \(hall, school, childcare centre\) for collection by other members.
-If the Buying Group includes the purchase of perishables, then the group will require access to a fridge/esky or other cold storage option at the delivery location.
+Depending on the size and nature of the group, food may be delivered to someone’s house or a community hub \(hall, school, childcare center\) for collection by other members.
+If the Buying Group includes the purchase of perishables, then the group will require access to a fridge or other cold storage option at the delivery location.

 The frequency of orders can again be determined by the Group and will also largely depend on the types of products included.
 For example, dry goods could be distributed less frequently than perishables.